trymlts/trymlts.github.io/README.md

     of the rule).

 ## How it works
 Our protoype interpreter for MLTS is written in λProlog.
-When you press the "Run" button the MLTS concrete syntax is transpilled to it's λProlog counterpart and [Elpi](https://github.com/LPCIC/elpi), an embeddable λProlog interpreter written in OCaml, runs it.
+When you press the "Run" button the MLTS concrete syntax is transpilled to it's λProlog counterpart and [Elpi](https://github.com/LPCIC/elpi){ target="_blank" }, an embeddable λProlog interpreter written in OCaml, runs it.

-All this happens locally in your browser thanks to the js_of_ocaml [js_of_ocaml](https://github.com/ocsigen/js_of_ocaml).
+All this happens locally in your browser thanks to the js_of_ocaml [js_of_ocaml](https://github.com/ocsigen/js_of_ocaml){ target="_blank" }.

 ## Build dependencies
 [TODO : does not work as-is on a fresh install] Before attempting to build the project you should make sure that you have the following dependencies installed :